Easy Chicken Jerky Recipe:

 Whether you like it mild or with a little spice, you can customize it to your taste.

-Don’t forget to visit the homemade jerky hub page to discover more delicious jerky recipes, including beef, pork, turkey, and fish jerky.
+Don’t forget to visit the homemade jerky hub page to discover more delicious jerky recipes, including beef, pork, turkey, fish and hot honey chicken jerky.

 If you wish to learn how to dehydrate chicken, visit this page.